North Star Launches World-First Hybrid Daughter Craft

-North Star has launched the first of four hybrid-powered daughter craft that will be used on the Dogger Bank wind farm offshore the UK from next year.
+North Star has launched the first of four hybrid-powered daughter crafts that will be used on the Dogger Bank wind farm offshore the UK from next year.

 The vessel was launched at a naming ceremony held at the RoyalNorfolk and Suffolk Yacht club in Lowestoft, England, adjacent to the firm’s regional operations hub.